 Towards the end of our year, our second graders spend a lot of time learning and writing about life cycles.
 During this time our classroom is buzzing with activity as we grow, observe, read, and write about the stages and processes of frogs, insects, plants, and butterflies.

 During our butterfly unit we raised caterpillars and observed the changes as they grew through the stages of their life cycle.
-Students wrote to explain the process of metamorphosis, pollination, and the butterfly’s compound eye before in mini-books.
+Students conducted various investigations and wrote to explain the process of metamorphosis, pollination, and the butterfly’s compound eye.
 We compiled all of this into our culminating butterfly booklets.

 We did hands-on learning labs and explored how butterflies help plants grow through a pollination simulation.
 Next, students used kaleidoscopes to imagine looking through an insect’s compound eye.
 You can see how we did our butterfly learning labs and grab some free activities and printables while you’re there in this post.